Pop'n Music: Handheld versions

 Pop'n Music Anywhere was a mini-game released for the VMU and PocketStation, handheld memory cards for the Dreamcast and PlayStation, respectively.
 The mini-game can be loaded using Pop'n Music 2 and Pop'n Music 4 for each respective console.

-Pop'n Music GB was released on March 30, 2000 for the Game Boy Color.
+Pop'n Music GB was released on March 30, 2000, for the Game Boy Color.
 It features 25 songs.
 Two spin-offs, Pop'n Music Animation Melody and Pop'n Music Disney Tunes, were released in September 2000.
 All games use five buttons for charts instead of nine.

-On February 4, 2010, Pop'n Music Portable was released on PlayStation Portable.
-It is intended to be the console release for Pop'n Music 15 Adventure, and so the song list and interface are based on that game.
+Pop'n Music Portable was released on PlayStation Portable on February 4, 2010.
+It is based on the console version of Pop'n Music 15 Adventure, and the song list and interface are based on that game.
 A sequel, Pop'n Music Portable 2 was released on November 23, 2011.
 The game is based on Pop'n Music 16 PARTY, and offers DLC songs available for purchase.